 But project management tools have the drawback of being designed to track the ground-level details of an initiative — dates, individual tasks or “tickets,” email messages among various teams, etc.

 These applications, like presentation and spreadsheet software, have little ability to easily alternate between presenting the tactics and the strategy — because they were simply not designed to be roadmap tools.

-A purpose-built roadmap tool (like ProductPlan) is designed to make it easy to communicate strategy using a visual roadmap.
+A roadmap platform (like ProductPlan) is designed to make it easy to communicate strategy using a visual roadmap.
 These are web-based applications designed specifically for product managers, marketing managers, development managers, IT managers, etc. — any professional who needs to plan, prioritize, communicate and then track the progress of a strategic company initiative.